JUDSYS/v1Spec/spec/06-pt-langs.md

 ## Portuguese

+### ASCII transliteration

-The generation of the ASCII string variants MUST be done automatically by converting the string into NFKD and removing all non-ASCII characters.
+The generation of the ASCII transliterations MUST be done automatically by converting the string into NFKD and removing all non-ASCII characters.
 Code example (in Python 3):

 ```py
 import unicodedata